Changes To The South Australian Succession Act

 What to Keep in a Safe Deposit Box (and What Not to)

 Are safe deposit boxes all they’re cracked up to be?
 When it comes to hiding valuables I’ve heard it all; tin cans of cash buried in the backyard, diamonds stitched into the curtain hems, illegal items not just under the mattress but in the mattress.
 Everyone wants to keep their treasures safe.
-“End-of-life wishes and […]
+“End-of-life wishes and funeral arrangements are of little value if they’re hidden away in a safe deposit box no one can access” If […]

 Strong Willed